10 creative hotel concepts

 Casetta

-With three properties in Southern California and more under development across the U.S., Casetta, which means “little house” or “lodge” in Italian, is a collection of architecturally significant and, in some cases, historic hotels.
+With three properties in Southern California and more under development across the U.S., Casetta, which means “little house” or “lodge” in Italian, is a hotel group with a collection of architecturally significant and, in some cases, historic hotels.

 Each of Casetta’s properties highlights the building’s history, honoring the past while designing for the future.
 They collaborate with local artists to design art-focused rooms and curated public spaces that speak to each property’s locale.